 That may be all that was ever written about Nathanael.
 And this one event of Nathanael's life is certainly the most important event of his life up to this point.
 But why is this story so important that it is recorded for all generations to hear?
-It is important, because just like Nathanael, you were chosen by God, before you knew Him, to be His faithful disciple.
+We don't hear how Simon the Zealot came to faith.
+We don't hear how many of the disciples were called.
+But the calling of Nathanael is important, because just like Nathanael, you were chosen by God, before you knew Him, to be His faithful disciple.
 Scripture tells us that God knew you before the foundations of the world were put in place.
-He has always known and loved you.
+He has always known you; He has always loved you.

 Nathanael is convinced of who Jesus is when the Lord tells him that He saw him underneath the fig tree.
 Now, in the Bible, the fig tree is a rather prominent plant.
 The Bible refers to fig trees 40 times.
-In the Garden of Eden, God provided garments of fig leaves to hide Adam and Eve's nakedness.
+In the Garden of Eden, Adam and Eve made garments of fig leaves to hide their nakedness.
+They were now under judgment.
+They now knew what sin is.
 And in the days leading up to His crucifixion, Jesus cast judgment on the fig tree that did not bear any fruit, and immediately that fig tree withered and died.